caligian/doom-evim/README.md

 Assuming that you have all of the above tasks done, you can use `doom.rb` to provide a basic utility script to do other tasks that may confuse the user.
 Please visit here: [doom.rb](./doomrb.md)

 ## How to update?
-Do not run git pull because this can lead to pulling of unfinished features which can lead to unexpected bugs.
-Please download the latest (main version) release instead.
+~~Do not run git pull because this can lead to pulling of unfinished features which can lead to unexpected bugs.
+Please download the latest (main version) release instead~~.
+Please use `ruby doom.rb set-version` instead.

 ## Downgrading?
 Downgrading between main doom-evim versions is recommended, for eg. v1.x.x, v2.x.x are main versions.
+You can use `ruby doom.rb set-version` to do this.

 ## Screenshots
 [Screenshots](./screenshots/README.md)